mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 I created a screencast that walks through the steps of this guide and demonstrates the final result.
 It achieves an identical result to this blog post, but performs more configuration in GUIs, whereas this blog post uses the command line whenever possible.

-If you prefer video tutorials, I recommend you download the files in the ["Create files and folders for Docker"](#create-files-and-folders-for-docker) section below and follow along with the video.
+If you prefer video tutorials, I recommend you download the files in the ["Create files and folders for Docker"](#create-files-and-folders-for-docker) section below and then follow along with the video.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/i3G5RIXJCLk?rel=0&html5=1&origin={{ site.url }}" frameborder="0" allowfullscreen></iframe>